Level: Intermediate (Level 2)Awarding Body: Edexcel

 Our maths team here at St Charles consists of Head of Maths Sam Amin and maths teachers Balpreet Malhotra and Jessy John, and Lubna Hakim.
 Each of our teachers have maths degrees and many years of teaching experience.

-Our maths staff are always willing to offer support outside of class on top of our extensive programme of support workshops, and Mr Amin will be leading the weekly Maths Society meetings in 15/16 – details of which can be found below
+Our Maths staff are always willing to offer support outside of class on top of our programme of support workshops.

 Contact: Head of Maths Sam Amin

 t: 020 8968 7755 ext: 243

 I learned a lot that I was struggling with before I started the course.
 This course will hopefully help me progress into the career path I want to take : )

 I learnt new topics this year and this will help me in university

 Here in the Maths department we have some distinctive features that we are very proud of: